-The beach balls spins while HyperCard completes the sort.
+The pointer turns into a beach ball; it spins while HyperCard completes the sort.

 6. Go through the stack quickly by clicking the Quick View button.

 (Click the mouse to stop the display.)
 You'll see the new cards you added sorted into their proper alphabetical place.